 Pioneer VSX-522 No Sound

-This is either a hardware issue, or the processor has locked up and needs to be reset.
+If your Pioneer VSX-522 is not producing any sound, this is either a hardware issue or the processor has locked up and needs to be reset.
 Disconnect the receiver from the power socket for about 30 seconds and connect back.
 Check if the issue is corrected.

 If all else fails, you could get a Pioneer Bluetooth adapter or an alternative to get audio once there is a signal.